dhoulb/blork/README.md

 Retrieve any Blork checker that can be used elsewhere to check the boolean truthyness of a value.

+`checker()` accepts one argument: the type string for the checker function you want to return.

 ```js
 import { checker } from "blork";